jacebenson/cedar/docs/docs/deploy/coherence.md

 :::

-If you want to deploy your Redwood project on Coherence, run the setup command:
+If you want to deploy your Cedar project on Coherence, run the setup command:

 ```
 yarn rw setup deploy coherence